-While it's totally normal as individuals to carry variants, most genetic diseases can only be passed on to your child if you and your partner are carriers of the same disease.
+While it's totally normal as individuals to carry variants, most genetic conditions can only be passed on to your child if you and your partner are carriers of the same condition.

-Thankfully, most couples who have this test find out that they are not carriers of the same disease.
+Thankfully, most couples who have this test find out that they are not carriers of the same condition.
 Knowing this in advance can give you confidence, reassurance and peace of mind.

-On the flip side, some couples find out that they are carriers of the same disease.
-For these couples, there’s a 25% (1 in 4) chance that they could have a child that is affected by the disease.
+On the flip side, some couples find out that they are carriers of the same condition.
+For these couples, there’s a 25% (1 in 4) chance that they could have a child that is affected by the condition.

 In the off-chance that you get back something, understanding this risk in advance can help you be practically, emotionally and culturally prepared to make empowered choices that feel right for you.